 What does that mean for payments?

-What is means is that $ (see below for complications) are slated to go to the clients blog during the next cycle (Friday’s at noon Mountain time).
-That means that on Friday, my account will be credited for these posts.
+What is means is that $ (see below for complications) are slated to go to the clients blog during the next cycle (Thursday’s at noon Mountain time).
+That means that on Thursday, my account will be credited for these posts.
 Now keep in mind, these posts were written February 18 and 19 (in my case) so it will be approximately 2 1/2 weeks before I am paid for the work I wrote.

 What do you mean complications?

 Aha!
 The client looks at all the posts that are available in their review queue.
 They can then do a number of things:

 A) they can accept the posts in the order they were submitted

 When A happens, that is good news!
 You will be paid for the post and the client has the option to leave you “stars” and feedback.
 They may or may not do this.
 By the way: Don’t get too freaked out over these stars, I had 3 orders “stars” and one was 2 stars, one was 4 stars and one was 3 stars: Who me worry? <smirk>

 Let’s say B happens: This is often due to the fact that clients are attempting to avoid back to back posts on identical topics.
 You can get bumped “down the line” for that reason.
 The easy solution is to check the queue list which Blogmutt posts showing which keywords have been used and also check their pending queue to see what is there.

 Let’s say C happens: This one can be annoying because sometimes these revisions occur the day before your post is scheduled to go live!
 The downside: Once you make the revisions, you can drop to the back of the line.
 This is NOT always the case so don’t fret too much.
 By the way, if you get a revision request and you decide to not revise, the post WILL be rejected!